 A: All children under 135cm in height must use a car seat by law in Finland and cannot travel in the front seat.
 It’s usually possible to hire car seats with your rental but it’s best to make arrangements in advance.

-Q: When can I return my rental?
+Q: Can I return my hire car any time?